Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Volume-traffic anomaly detection

 \section{Volume-traffic anomaly detection}

 To begin developing statistical methods for computer network data, it is useful to have a high-level description of a computer network.
 The Open Systems Interconnect (OSI) is a widely-used conceptual set of rules for computer systems to be able to communicate with one another.
 The correct and reliable transmission of information is achieved through the joint work of seven sequentially connected layers, each one with its own purpose.
 As such, malicious activity could be targeted to any of the layers in order to destabilise the communication process between computer systems.
-For the purposes of this section we restrict our attention to the third layer of the OSI-model: the network layer.
-This layer is in charge of structuring and managing a multi-edge network including addressing, routing and traffic control \citep{hall2000internet}.
+For the purposes of this section we restrict our attention to the third layer of the OSI-model: the network layer, that is in charge of structuring and managing a multi-edge network including addressing, routing and traffic control \citep{hall2000internet}.
 The data is transmitted by breaking it down into pieces called packets that contain the user data (or payload) and the control information which provides data for delivering the payload, e.g. source and destination network addresses, error detection codes and segment information.

 The packet rate which is defined as the number of packets per time unit moving across the network is one of the most common volume-traffic characteristics used for analysing a network's traffic.
-Their constant surveillance is useful for the detection of certain cyber threats that create changes in the network's normal traffic behaviour, such as distributed denial of service (DDoS) attacks which are intended to saturate the victim's network with traffic.
-Volume-traffic datasets can be obtained upon request from Los Angeles Network Data Exchange and Repository (LANDER) project.
-Another free network flow dataset is described in \cite{akent-2015-enterprise-data}.
-The downloadable file "flows.txt.gz" presents network flow events from 58 consecutive days within Los Alamos National Laboratory's corporate internal computer network; each event is characterised by 9 variables: time, duration, source computer, source port, destination computer, destination port, protocol, packet count and byte count.
+Their constant surveillance is useful for the detection of cyber attacks that create changes in the network's normal traffic behaviour, such as distributed denial of service (DDoS) attacks which are intended to saturate the victim's network with traffic.
+Volume-traffic data sets can be obtained upon request from Los Angeles Network Data Exchange and Repository (LANDER) project.
+Another free network flow data set is described in \cite{akent-2015-enterprise-data}.
+The downloadable file "flows.txt.gz" presents network flow events from 58 consecutive days within Los Alamos National Laboratory's (LANL) corporate internal computer network; each event is characterised by 9 variables: time, duration, source computer, source port, destination computer, destination port, protocol, packet count and byte count.
 The first three events included in the file are reported, as an illustration, in Table~\ref{FLOWS}.